Dominican Republic–Mexico relations: Transportation

 There are direct flights between Cancún and Mexico City to Santo Domingo with Aeroméxico and AraJet.

 Trade relations

-In 2018, two-way trade between both nations amounted to US$694 million.
+In 2023, two-way trade between both nations amounted to US$1.1 billion.
 The Dominican Republic's main exports to Mexico are electronic cutting devices and machinery.
 Mexico's main exports to the Caribbean nation are petroleum and steel.
-The Dominican Republic is Mexico's 37th biggest trading partner globally while Mexico is the Dominican's Republic fourth biggest trading partner.
-Mexican companies in the Dominican Republic have invested more than US$6.7 billion.
 Several Mexican multinational companies such as América Móvil, Cemex, Jumex and Sigma Alimentos operate in the Dominican Republic.
-Dominican companies have invested over US$3.6 million in Mexico.